The Green Gully track

 - You will stay in 5 huts over your 4 day walk.
 Start at Cedar Creek Cottage followed by Birds Nest Hut, Green Gully Hut, Colwells Hut and finish up at Cedar Creek Lodge.

 - You'll need to be fit and prepared for long, sometimes arduous walking over 4 days.
 The track is 65km and often steep, with a 900m descent on day 2, a walk through creek beds on day 3 and a 600m climb out on day 4.

 - After you book, a comprehensive list of required gear and directions will be provided as part of your information pack.

-- This park is in a remote location, so please ensure you are thoroughly prepared, take appropriate clothing and equipment, and advise a family member or friend of your travel plans.
+- This park is in a remote location so please ensure you are thoroughly prepared, take appropriate clothing and equipment, and tell a family member or friend about your travel plans.

 The Green Gully track, part of the World Heritage-listed Oxley Wild Rivers National Park, is an adventurous 65km walk.
 This award-winning walking track is one of the best in NSW, and takes you on a unique journey deep into the Apsley-Macleay gorges, one of the largest gorge systems in Australia.

 The only way to experience the inspiring views, dramatic gorges and abundant wildlife is to book a self-guided walk.

 On the four day Green Gully track, you’ll traverse fern-lined gullies, crystal-clear mountain streams, high-elevation forests as well as towering rocky outcrops.
 You’ll share some of the terrain with endangered brush-tailed rock wallabies, soaring wedge-tailed eagles, and native marsupial mice.